cernopendata/cms-opendata-guide/docs/analysis/systematics/objectsuncertain/jetmetuncertain.md

 $ #edit the file and flip isData
 $ cmsRun jec_cfg.py
 ```

+## Applying JEC Correction

 JEC begins in [poet_cfg.py](https://github.com/cms-legacydata-analyses/PhysObjectExtractorTool/blob/master/PhysObjectExtractor/python/poet_cfg.py), where we apply jet energy corrections and Type-1 MET corrections on PAT jets, which are a popular object format in CMS that stands for "Physics Analysis Toolkit".
 To do this we will load the global tag and databases directly in the configuration file and use the ‘addJetCollection’ process to create a collection of pat::jets.

-*Note: An additional JEC Uncertainity text file is needed for the `PatJetAnalyzer`.
-We will go over uncertainity later.*
+*Note: The JEC Uncertainty text file is needed for the manually created correction uncertainties created inside of the analyzer.
+Uncertainty will be covered later.*

 ```
 if doPat:
  ...
+ # Choose which jet correction levels to apply
+	jetcorrlabels = ['L1FastJet','L2Relative','L3Absolute']
+	if isData:
+		# For data we need to remove generator-level matching processes
+		runOnData(process, ['Jets','METs'], "", None, [])
+		jetcorrlabels.append('L2L3Residual')

  # Set up the new jet collection
  process.ak5PFJets.doAreaFastjet = True
  addPfMET(process, 'PF')